Whether you are presenting orally, visually, through a poster, a performance, or a display

 size to set type differently.
 Times New Roman, Arial, and Garamond are suggested

-Stick to a color scheme (try a couple that complement or contrast
+Stick to a simple color scheme (try a couple that complement or contrast

 with each other such as black or navy on white).
 Try mounting text and figures on colored